Kazakhstan: Independence

 Kazakhstan's political landscape during Nazarbayev's rule was characterized by limited political pluralism.
 In the 2004 parliamentary elections, the pro-government Otan Party, led by Nazarbayev, dominated the Majilis (the lower house of parliament).
 Other parties sympathetic to the president, such as the agrarian-industrial bloc AIST and the Asar party (founded by Nazarbayev's daughter), secured most of the remaining seats, while opposition parties struggled to gain representation.
 International observers, including the Organization for Security and Cooperation in Europe, criticized the elections for not meeting democratic standards.

 Despite claims of progress toward democracy, Kazakhstan's political system remained authoritarian well into the 21st century.
 In 2010, the country was still ranked as an authoritarian regime on The Economists Democracy Index.
 Nazarbayev, who had ruled since independence, announced his resignation on 19 March 2019, after nearly three decades in power.
 His successor, Kassym-Jomart Tokayev, won the 2019 presidential election and took office on 12 June 2019.
-Tokayev's first official act was to rename the capital city to Nur-Sultan, in honor of Nazarbayev's legacy.
+Tokayev's first official act was to rename the capital city to Nur-Sultan, in honour of Nazarbayev's legacy.

-However, Tokayev's presidency faced significant challenges.
+But Tokayev's presidency faced significant challenges.
 In January 2022, Kazakhstan was gripped by large-scale protests following a sharp rise in fuel prices.
 The unrest quickly escalated, and Tokayev responded decisively by assuming control of the country's Security Council, removing Nazarbayev from the post and consolidating his own power.
-This marked a dramatic shift in Kazakhstan's political dynamics, with Tokayev signaling a departure from the old Nazarbayev-era system.
-In September 2022, the capital's name was reverted back to Astana, a move seen as part of the broader efforts to distance the country from the former president's influence.
+This marked a dramatic shift in Kazakhstan's political dynamics, with Tokayev signalling a departure from the old Nazarbayev-era system.
+In September 2022, the capital's name was reverted to Astana, a move seen as part of the broader efforts to distance the country from the former president's influence.